 Evaluating Differences between Critical N Concentration

-Differences Related to Genotype x Environment Effects
+Differences Related to Genotype × Environment Effects

-While an evaluation of the pairwise differences between all varieties within location was conducted and is presented in the Supplemental Materials (Figure S2), a subset of the results comparing Minnesota x Russet Burbank to all other varieties within location presented in detail here (Figure 7).
+While an evaluation of the pairwise differences between all varieties within location was conducted and is presented in the Supplemental Materials (Figure S2), a subset of the results comparing Minnesota × Russet Burbank to all other varieties within location presented in detail here (Figure 7).

-For Minnesota x Russet Burbank, there were no significant differences in %Nc for any level of W evaluated with any of the other varieties in Minnesota (i.e., Clearwater, Dakota Russet, Easton, and Umatilla Russet) or with the Belgium varieties (i.e., Bintje, and Charlotte).
-The %Nc for both of the Canadian varieties (i.e., Russet Burbank, and Shepody) were significantly greater than that for Minnesota x Russet Burbank when biomass values were greater than 2 Mg ha-1.
-The %Nc for Canada x Russet Burbank and Canada x Shepody were up to 0.3 and 0.6 g N 100g-1 greater than that for Minnesota x Russet Burbank, respectively.
-The %Nc for the Argentina varieties (i.e., Bannock Russet, Gem Russet, Innovator, Markies Russet, and Umatilla Russet) were significantly greater than for Minnesota x Russet Burbank, except for at a biomass value of 1.0 Mg ha-1, with a difference in value depending on variety of up to 2.4 g N 100 g-1.
+For Minnesota × Russet Burbank, there were no significant differences in %Nc for any level of W evaluated with any of the other varieties in Minnesota (i.e., Clearwater, Dakota Russet, Easton, and Umatilla Russet) or with the Belgium varieties (i.e., Bintje, and Charlotte).
+The %Nc for both of the Canadian varieties (i.e., Russet Burbank, and Shepody) were significantly greater than that for Minnesota × Russet Burbank when biomass values were greater than 2 Mg ha-1.
+The %Nc for Canada × Russet Burbank and Canada × Shepody were up to 0.3 and 0.6 g N 100g-1 greater than that for Minnesota × Russet Burbank, respectively.
+The %Nc for the Argentina varieties (i.e., Bannock Russet, Gem Russet, Innovator, Markies Russet, and Umatilla Russet) were significantly greater than for Minnesota × Russet Burbank, except for at a biomass value of 1.0 Mg ha-1, with a difference in value depending on variety of up to 2.4 g N 100 g-1.

 There are two notable findings to point out.
-First, there were no significant differences between Minnesota x Russet Burbank and any other varieties evaluated in Minnesota (i.e., when controlling for E, no significant differences due to G).
+First, there were no significant differences between Minnesota × Russet Burbank and any other varieties evaluated in Minnesota (i.e., when controlling for E, no significant differences due to G).
 This finding did not hold for all varieties within location evaluated, however; while there was no significant difference between the varieties evaluated in Belgium, there were significant differences between the varieties evaluated in Canada and some of the varieties evaluated in Argentina (Figure S2).
-Second, the comparison between the Minnesota x Russet Burbank and Canada x Russet Burbank curves as well as the comparison between the Minnesota x Umatilla Russet and Argentina x Umatilla (Figure S2) were both significantly different (i.e., when controlling for G, a significant difference due to E).
+Second, the comparison between the Minnesota × Russet Burbank and Canada × Russet Burbank curves as well as the comparison between the Minnesota × Umatilla Russet and Argentina × Umatilla (Figure S2) were both significantly different (i.e., when controlling for G, a significant difference due to E).

 Taken together, these findings provide evidence that the effect of E, even when controlling for G, can result in significantly different %Nc; additionally, this provides evidence that differences in G within a given E do not necessarily result in significant different %Nc.
 Therefore, these findings suggest that E is relatively more important than G in determining %Nc.